-Kevin T. Kasitz was named an Executive Vice President of the Company effective April, 2006, and became Chief Operating Officer in December, 2006.
+Kevin T. Kasitz was named an Executive Vice President of the Company effective April, 2006, and served as Chief Operating Officer from December, 2006 until December, 2014 when the position was eliminated.
 He has also served as the President of the Standard Commercial business unit, a functional division of the Company handling standard lines commercial insurance, since April, 2003.
-Prior to joining the Company, Mr. Kasitz had since 1991 been employed by Benfield Blanch Inc., a reinsurance intermediary, where he served as a Senior Vice President in the Program Services division (2000 to 2003) and Alternative Distribution division (1999 to 2000), a Vice President in the
+Prior to joining the Company, Mr. Kasitz had since 1991 been employed by Benfield Blanch Inc., a reinsurance intermediary, where he served as a Senior Vice President in the Program Services division (2000 to 2003) and Alternative Distribution division (1999 to 2000), a Vice President in the Alternative Distribution division

-Alternative Distribution division (1994 to 1999) and a Manager in the Wholesale Insurance Services division (1991 to 1994).
+(1994 to 1999) and a Manager in the Wholesale Insurance Services division (1991 to 1994).
 From 1989 to 1991, he was a personal lines underwriter for Continental Insurance Company and from 1986 to 1989 was an internal auditor for National County Mutual Insurance Company, a regional non-standard automobile insurer.